intuition-dev/intuDocs/meta-$lides.hire/2sol.md

 ---

-### MetaBakeis an example of tool for static generation
+### MetaBake is an example of tool for static generation
 ![100%](sol/43meta.png)

 ---